16 On-Page SEO Examples That Will Rock Your World!

 Finally, you do need to include your target keyword verbatim inside your headline.

-But since you have room in spades, you can target other keywords as well.
+But since you have room in spades, you can also target other keywords.

 For example, this post targets the keyword “social media posting tools.”